nebulastream/nebulastream/docs/design/20240702_sources_and_sinks.md

 #### vs Proposed Solution
 - the [Proposed Solution](#proposed-solution) goes one step further, by not registering the physical sources and sinks on the worker, enabling the worker to be stateless concerning sources and sinks
   - similar to REST, our queries contain the state needed to execute the query ([fully specified source/sink descriptors](#fully-specified-sourcesink-descriptor))
+  - however, this stateless approach might not be best-suited for **source sharing** for queries
+    - we can (and probably should) determine whether to share sources on the coordinator, but we still need to modify running sources on the worker to enable source sharing
+    - the coordinator could provide the query id and the origin id of the source that should now now share its data with at least two queries, but we still somehow need to find the source belonging to the query id and the origin id on the worker, which requires some sort of state

 ### A1.3 - Broadcasting
 Configure a physical source and attach it to a logical source on the worker using DDL queries.
 Use the logical source name in a query.
 The coordinator then sends a broadcast message to all workers inquiring whether they support the specified physical source.
 The workers respond.
 All workers that support the physical source become part of the query.